aLdrako/task-management-system/README.md

 Team with a name Hackers was created.
 Team with a name Developers was created.
 Team with a name Suicide Squad was created.
+Board ToDos has been created in team Hackers!
+Board Goals has been created in team Suicide Squad!
+ToDos's activity:
+[23-December-2022 21:04:18] Board was created.

+Task Glitching inteface has been created in board ToDos!
+Task Funny story has been created in board ToDos!
+Task Good job here has been created in board Goals!
+Steps to reproduce added to Bug with ID 1
+Provided task with ID 2 does not belong to Bug category!
-Person Alexa has been added to the team Team: Suicide Squad It has (1) users -> Alexa
+Person Alexa has been added to the team Suicide Squad!
-It contains (0) boards -> !
-Person Cortana has been added to the team Team: Suicide Squad It has (2) users -> Alexa, Cortana
+Person Cortana has been added to the team Suicide Squad!
-It contains (0) boards -> !
 === ALL TEAMS ===
 Team: Hackers
 It has (0) users ->
-It contains (0) boards ->
+It contains (1) boards -> ToDos
 ===============
 Team: Developers
 It has (0) users ->